 Mosquitoes can carry diseases which threaten the public health, including West Nile virus, and several forms of encephalitis.
-In an effort to protect public health, the Department of Health (DOH) accepts request and complaints from citizens to spray/fog areas between April-October annually.
+Learn more about mosquitoes, West Nile, and preventing bites.

 Bats pose a threat to safety because if they bite a human or companion animal (i.e., dog or cat), there is the possibility of disease transmission, such as rabies.
 Learn more about bats and rabies.